JuanCarcedo/final-cloud-app-with-database/README.md

 # Developing Applications with SQL, Databases, and Django
 ## Index
 1) IBM Skills Network - Intro to the project
-   1) Models Diagram
-   2) Changes from original forked version
+   1) Changes from original forked version
 2) Instructions
    1) How to install
    2) Version Updates
 3) Screenshots of working solution
+4) Models Diagram
-4) Author and Licence
+5) Author and Licence

 ## IBM Skills Network - Intro to the project